-The TD Group will be established under the control of the TC and will consist of 30 or more qualified TDs with the applicable licenses plus all of the members of the TC - i.e. a total of 40 or more.
+The TD Group will be established under the control of the TC and will consist of 40 or more qualified TDs with the applicable licenses.
 All TDs appointed for IBU events must be from the TD Group.
 There should be at least one TD from every continent in the TD Group.
 TDs must retire from the TD Group when they reach the age of 65.

-TRAINING 2.2
+2.2 TRAINING